pasqal-io/qadence/docs/tutorials/backends.md

 Backends allow execution of Qadence abstract quantum circuits.
 They could be chosen from a variety of simulators, emulators and hardware and can enable circuit [differentiability](https://en.wikipedia.org/wiki/Automatic_differentiation).
-The primary way to interact and configure a backcend is via the high-level API `QuantumModel`.
+The primary way to interact and configure a backend is via the high-level API `QuantumModel`.

-!!! note: "Not all backends are equivalent"
+!!! note "Not all backends are equivalent"
 	Not all backends support the same set of operations, especially while executing analog blocks.
 	Qadence will throw descriptive errors in such cases.